 LANGUAGE BARRIERS: we encountered very few language barriers during our travel.
 Lots of the people we met could speak English or German (or both).
 We also met several people who could speak Italian.
 In the few occasions when we approached people who could not speak any of these languages, they were very friendly and we managed to communicate with our hands.
 It goes without saying that the younger the people you approach, the more chances you have that they speak English.
 However, it is not the same with German or Italian: in Viscri we asked information to a man well over 60 who could speak perfect Italian, as he had worked in Genoa for 20 years; in Cisnădioara two German speaking ladies in their late 50’s or early 60’s helped us to book a taxi.

-Having said that, learning a couple of words of Romanian is a MUST, as it is hugely appreciated by the locals.
+Having said that, I would highly recommend to learn a couple of words in Romanian, as it is hugely appreciated by the locals.

 WILD DOGS used to be a problem in Romania in the past, but for what we could see, the situation has improved.
 Having said that, stray dogs remain an issue, but no more than in many other southern European countries.